Influencer Marketing: 5 Reasons Why It Is Important For Your Brand

 Consumers trust recommendations from influencers

+Why are influencers important?
 With the increase in social media activities your brand is loosing power, instead your brand is what the consumer thinks of it (Gensler et al., 2013).
-This can easily be changed with influencer marketing (Bughin, 2015).
-Consumers trust the content and recommendations the influencers post.
+This can easily be changed with digital marketing infliencers (Bughin, 2015).
+The importance of imfluencer marketing is that consumers trust the content and recommendations the influencers post.
 According to Bughin (2015) who did a study for McKinsey show that influencers have a high power on whether people buy your product or not, look at figure 3.
 In my opinion as an influencer I really agree, I have had so many people buying the products I have recommended.

 Figure 3: Share of influencers and recommendations generated (Bughin, 2015)